What do NFL picks and parlays look like?

 Los Angeles Chargers +250 to beat the Detroit Lions | (250 +100) ÷ 100 = 3.5

-The same basic idea applies to favorites with minus odds with another straightforward formula: (ODDS +100) ÷ ODDS.
-So the aforementioned favorites would come out with the following odds:
+The principle is the same for favorites with another straightforward formula: (ODDS +100) ÷ ODDS.
+So the favorites in the example would have the following odds:

 New England Patriots –400 to beat the Miami Dolphins | (400 +100) ÷ 400 = 1.25